thecodrr/fdir/README.md

 ## Support

-> Do you like this project?
-[Support me by donating](https://ko-fi.com/thecodrr), creating an issue, becoming a stargazer or opening a pull request.
+> Do you like this project? **[Support me by donating](https://ko-fi.com/thecodrr)**, creating an issue, becoming a stargazer or opening a pull request.
 Thanks.

 ## 🚄 Quickstart